 “Scrap-Pumps“… is what these rusting pumps are called in Africa.
 The people in Africa hate them.

-So I asked myself, “do I want to be part of this drama, is this work to be proud of?
+So I asked myself, “do I want to be part of this drama, is this the kind of work to be proud of?

-For me the solution was clear: Africa needed urgently a more reliable pump with a back-up service system and I decided that if nobody else would take up that challenge, one day, I would do it myself.
+For me the solution was clear: Africa needed urgently a more reliable pump with a backup service system and I decided that if nobody else would develop a real reliable pump, I take up that challenge one day and do it myself.

-Some years later, in 2001, I was the manager of one of the largest Rural Water Projects in Kenya, the RWD project in Kisii.
-To no suprise, I found that in our project area the standard handpumps in use (Afridev and India MK2) were also breaking down at an alarming rate.
-With our technical staff we discussed these issues and we came up with a first ideas of what later would be the BluePump.
+Many years later, in 2001, I was the manager of one of the largest Rural Water Projects in Kenya, the RWD project in Kisii.
+To no surprise, I found that in also our project area the standard handpumps in use (Afridev and India MK2) were also breaking down at an alarming rate, 3 to 4 times a year.
+With our technical staff, we discussed these issues and we came up with first ideas of what later would be the BluePump.
 We called it at that time the “AfriPump”.
 See the WEDC report 2004 on handpumps in Africa. (click here)

-After Kenya, I worked several years in South Angola as advisor to the Water Department.
-The Director was a bright man and well aware of the broken pump problem and was very much interested in the idea to help to develop a more durable pump.
+After Kenya, I worked for several years in South Angola as an advisor to the Water Department.
+The Director was a bright man and well aware of the broken pump problem and in favor of the idea to help to develop a more durable pump.

-We installed together the first models in Lubango.
-The local people were very much exited about the pump and because we choose the color blue, they called it “Bomba Azul” or “BluePump”.
+We installed together with him the first models in Lubango.
+The local people were very much excited about the pump and because we choose the color blue, they called it “Bomba Azul” or “BluePump”.

-One of the first models of the BluePump in Lubango, South Angola, 2006
+One of the first models of the BluePump in Lubango, southern Angola, 2006

 Note that the initial position of the spout was on the side of the pump.
 However, because most pumps in Africa have the spout on the front, we re-designed this to make it more easy to fit on an old India MK2 or Afridev drainage platform.

-However, I also soon found out that it is not easy to introduce a better technology.
-Many people are against innovation and afraid to change the status quo, because they fear that they will loose something.
-Due to vested financial interests (including corruption issues) they prefer to continue business as usual.
+However, to my surprise, I also found out that it is not easy to introduce new and better technology.
+Many people in the NGO world seem not like this innovation.
+It became clear to me that there were many vested (financial) interests (including corruption issues) that tried to stop the BluePump because they prefer to continue business as usual.

-Fortunately, there were also more open minded people and serious organisations that shared my worries about the many broken down pumps.
-To name a few, Oxfam in Kenya, GRA in Tanzania and ASAP in Burkina also strongly believed in the necessity of this humanitarian project and supported our mission for a more reliable handpump.
+Fortunately, there were also many honest and open-minded people that shared my worries about the many broken down pumps.
+To name a few, Oxfam in Kenya, UNICEF in Mozambique, GRA in Tanzania and ASAP in Burkina and many others also strongly believed in the necessity of this humanitarian project and supported our mission for a more reliable handpump.

 I am therefore most grateful to those who were prepared to buy and test the first BluePumps in most difficult field conditions.
-These tests revealed indeed some flaws in the design, especially when the pump was used in very deep boreholes, but we could solve all these issues and update the older designs with these new items.
+These tests revealed, of course, some flaws in the design, especially when the pump was used in very deep boreholes, but we could solve all these issues and update the older designs with these new items.